 I have a background in electricity, from when I was an investment banker.
 I worked in a Natural Resources & Power group for about 8 years and modelled electricity systems and assets in the UK and China in the context of acquisitions, capital raisings, restructurings, and regulatory submissions.
 One of the banks that I worked for was HSBC, in their emerging markets M&A team, and I know China well.
 The models, created in groups, were used to support perhaps $4–5 billion equivalent of transactions, including public tender offers, acquisition finance, syndicated loans, and bond sales.
 The only time I went back to my old business school for course work was for modules offered by Decision Sciences, one of which was an in-depth power systems dynamics course.
 The financial models were built using @Risk statistical software to apply a distribution shape to inputs.
 When I left investment banking, I purchased (with partners) an electricity business in Italy that had eight run-of-river hydro plants and two CCGT facilities.

 I’m also an environmentalist.
-I grew up mainly in rural Canada and I like the outdoors a little bit more than people.
+I grew up mainly in rural Canada and I like the outdoors a little bit more than I like people.
 Now I live in Switzerland and do a lot of mountain climbing.
 I donate to two (moderate) environmental groups.

 I believe that crypto is the best way to reduce inequality in the world and provide financial inclusion to low-income people.
 I think that most people get into crypto for reasons related to value and values.